 Sugano Matsusaki: True Identity

 Expressing intangible ideas and thoughts is the mainstay of art.
 You might say that this outlet was created for that sole purpose.
 In a dream-like fashion, it seamlessly allows us to explore ideas that are so ambiguously complex that they cannot be put into words.
-For one young artist, Sugano Matsusaki, her experiences with photography, film, and calligraphy all have but one thing in common – they offer an insight into her identity.
+For one young artist, Sugano Matsusaki, her experiences with photography, film, and calligraphy all have but one thing in common – an insight into her identity.

 “I was interested in how I became Japanese,” Matsusaki tells me, frankly.
 “The cultural things became really Japanese, but every year we still have [traditional local] rituals and events.
 In that way, I mean, it’s not Japanese culture,” she says.
 “Through the ritual, through this shamanism, we tried to keep our identity.”

 Matsusaki ’s journey into the art world was an unexpected one.
 It came when she was still a student of sociology in Tokyo.
 There, she met a student photographer, who on learning that she practiced calligraphy, suggested that the pair work together on a project.
 The subject was to be shamanism in Okinawa.
 Not only was this the focus of her degree thesis at the time, but it was also a topic deeply rooted in her heritage.
 Therefore, it ought to come as no surprise that two of her most arresting pieces show her grandparents as subjects.